Practical Collaboration

-This web page describes some practical matching schemes that incorporate algorithms developed by members of the Algorithms group at the School of Computing Science, University of Glasgow.
+This web page describes some practical applications that incorporate algorithms developed by members of the Algorithms group at the School of Computing Science, University of Glasgow.

 Scottish Foundation Allocation Scheme (NHS Education for Scotland)

-The Scottish Foundation Allocation Scheme is the centralised matching scheme that allocates medical graduates to two-year Foundation programmes in Scottish hospitals.
-The scheme takes as input the preferences of students over programmes (currently each student's preference list must be of length 6), those of Foundation tutors over students (these preference lists may include ties), and the number of posts that each programme has.
-Our algorithm then constructs a stable matching of students to programmes based on these preference lists and capacity constraints; the algorithm also tries to match as many students as possible.
+The Scottish Foundation Allocation Scheme was the centralised matching scheme that, until recently, allocated medical graduates to two-year Foundation programmes in Scottish hospitals.
+The scheme took as input the preferences of applicants over programmes, the “scores” of the applicants (based on academic merit and performance in Situational Judgement Tests) which gave rise to a “master list” of applicants (possibly involving ties, and from which the programmes’ preferences were derived), and the number of posts that each programme had.
+Between 1999-2012, our algorithms were used to construct stable matchings of applicants to programmes based on these preference lists and capacity constraints; the algorithm also tried to match as many applicants as possible.

 Reference: R.W.
 Irving, Matching medical students to pairs of hospitals: a new variation on a well-known theme, in Proceedings of ESA'98, the Sixth Annual European Symposium on Algorithms, Venice Italy, 1998, Lecture Notes in Computer Science, vol. 1461, pp. 381-392, Springer, 1998.

-National Matching Scheme for Paired Donation (NHS Blood and Transplant)
+National Living Donor Kidney Sharing Schemes (NHS Blood and Transplant)

-Student-Project Allocation (University of Glasgow, School of Computing Science, and University of Kent, School of Biosciences)
+Student-Project Allocation (University of Glasgow, School of Computing Science, and various universities in the UK, Ireland, China and Singapore)

 Level 4 undergraduate students undertake an individual project as part of their curriculum.
 Members of staff publicise project proposals, which students then browse.
 They are asked to rank 5 projects in order of preference.
 Our matching algorithms then construct an allocation of students to projects that optimises the cardinality of the matching (in other words, the number of students assigned to projects), and then subject to this objective, the algorithms optimise the profile of the matching in a precise sense (the profile of a matching is the number of students assigned to their first, second, third choice etc.) The algorithms can also take into account upper bounds from staff indicating the maximum number of students that they are willing to supervise.